Rho-estimators revisited: General theory and applications: Our new framework and estimation strategy

-It is clear from this construction that the $\rho$-estimator $\widehat \gP$ depends on the chosen representation $\cR(\sbQ)$ of the $\rho$-model $\sbQ$ and that there are different versions of the $\rho$-estimators associated to a given $\rho$-model $\sbQ$.
-The important point, that we shall prove in Section~\ref{MRI}, is that the risk bounds we shall derive only depend on the $\rho$-model $\sbQ$ and the function ``$\pen$" but not on the chosen representation, which allows us to choose the more convenient one for the construction.
-By the way, most of the time, the $\rho$-model will be directly given by a specific representation, that is a family $\cbQ$ of densities with respect to some reference measure $\gmu$.
+A $\rho$-estimator $\widehat \gP$ depends on the chosen representation $\cR({\sbQ})$ of ${\sbQ}$ and there are different versions of the $\rho$-estimators associated to ${\sbQ}$, even though, most of the time, ${\sbQ}$ will directly be given by a specific representation, that is a family ${\cbQ}$ of densities with respect to some reference measure $\gmu$.
+Here is the important point, to be proven in Section~\ref{MRI}: when $\sbQ$ is {\em a $\rho$-model} the risk bounds we shall derive only depend on ${\sbQ}$ and the penalty function but not on the chosen representation of $\sbQ$, which allows us to choose the more convenient one for the construction.
+In contrast, the performances of many classical estimators are sensitive to the representation of the model ${\sbQ}$ and this is in particular the case of the MLE as shown by the following example. \begin{prop} Let us consider a sequence of i.i.d.\ random variables $(X_{k})_{k\ge 1}$ defined on a measurable space $(\Omega,\sA,\P)$ with normal distribution $P_{\theta}=\cN(\theta,1)$ for some unknown $\theta\in\R$.
+We choose for reference measure $\mu=\cN(0,1)$ and for the version of $dP_{\theta}/d\mu$, $\theta\in\R$, the function